jupyter/nbgrader/CONTRIBUTING.md

 ## JavaScript dependencies

 For the time being, we are committing JavaScript dependencies to the repository as that makes installation much easier.
-However there is an unbundled dependency on PhantomJS that must be installed separately.
-If you have `npm` installed, you can install PhantomJS by running:

-    npm install phantomjs
+If you need to add a new library, or update the version of a library, you will need to have `npm` installed.
 To install npm on OS X, use Homebrew to install node (npm will be installed along with node):

     brew update